demergent-labs/azle/the_azle_book/src/hello_world.md

 }),
 ```

 We are exposing a canister query method here.
+This method simply returns our global `message` variable.
+We use a `CandidType` object called `text` to instruct Azle to encode the return value as a Candid `text` value.
 When query methods are called they execute quickly because they do not have to go through consensus.
-This method simply returns our global `message` variable.

 ```typescript
 // Update calls take a few seconds to complete